luisaberlin/bodypump-finder/README.md

 ## Features

 - **Data Source:** The application scrapes data from eversports.de to ensure the most up-to-date course information.
-- **Filtering:** Easily filter upcoming Bodypump courses by location and day.
+- **Filtering:** Easily filter Bodypump courses by location and day.

 ## Technologies Used